JCOMG/URLTesting/README.md

 # URLTesting

-This is a service to transfer long address to short address with Python, Flask, MongoDB Cloud, Docker, Heroku and RESTful API.
+This is a service to transfer long address to short address with Python, Flask, MongoDB Cloud, Heroku and RESTful API.

 ## Features